sftpplus/sftpplus-docs/docs/events/events-ssh.rst

   :read_speed: Average bytes / second read.

+  :requested_path: The path as it was requested by the client.

-  :total_read: Total bytes read from the file,
+  :total_read: Total bytes read from the file.

   :total_write: Total bytes written to the file.